IDIL: Training through and for research

 Graduate school?

-In the Anglo-Saxon model, graduate school corresponds to master's and doctoral levels.
+In the Anglo-Saxon model, graduate school corresponds to the master’s and doctoral levels.
 In line with this structure, the IDIL project is also aimed at doctoral students and, starting in 2023, will offer funding for 12 doctoral contracts that are also focused on interdisciplinarity.